Entanglement measures and non-equilibrium dynamics of quantum many-body systems: a path integral approach: Bose-Hubbard Model

 Note that only one of these eigenvalues depends on system parameters such as $t/U$, $\gamma/U$.
 This property can be easily verified in the Mott limit and holds for all values of $t/U$ and $\gamma/U$ in the Mott phase.
 Using these eigenvalues, one can construct the covariance matrix using Eq.~\eqref{corrmat} and numerically compute the different entanglement measures using Eqs.\ \eqref{bosonvn}, \eqref{renyiexp}, and \eqref{pten1}.

 The result of such computation is shown in Figs.\ \ref{fig3a} and \ref{fig3b}.
-In Fig.\ \ref{fig3a}, we plot the Von-Neumann ($S_b^{\rm NA}$) and the Renyi ($S_2^{\rm NA}$) entropies as a function of both $\gamma/U$ and $t/U$.
+In Fig.\ \ref{fig3a}, we plot the von Neumann ($S_b^{\rm NA}$) and the R\'enyi ($S_2^{\rm NA}$) entropies as a function of both $\gamma/U$ and $t/U$.
 We find that the entanglement peaks as one approaches the critical point either by increasing $t$ or $\gamma$.
 A similar feature is seen for entanglement negativity $N_b^{\rm NA}$.
-We note that our computation indicates that for correlated boson systems the entanglement negativity has a qualitatively similar characteristic to Renyi and Von-Neumann entropies.
+We note that our computation indicates that for correlated boson systems the entanglement negativity has a qualitatively similar characteristic to R\'enyi and von Neumann entropies.